 French: 19th and 20th Century French Literature, Romanian Writers of French Expression, Translation Studies, Business French and French for the Professions

-Raluca Romaniuc is Term Assistant Professor of French.
+Raluca Romaniuc is Term Associate Professor of French.
 She received her M.A. from the Université de Nice Sophia Antipolis (Anglophone Studies) and her Ph.D. from the University of Maryland College Park (Modern French Studies).
-Her doctoral dissertation is titled Ethique de l’irréparable.
-Lecture de l’expérience de l’exil chez Cioran.

-Her scholarly interests lie in 19th and 20th century French and Francophone literatures, diaspora and exile in 20th century literature and culture, translation theory and practice.
-A former translator and interpreter, she is equally passionate about French linguistics, and enjoys expanding her knowledge in this field, from historical linguistics to phonetics and discourse analysis.
+Her scholarly interests lie in 19th and 20th century French and Francophone literatures, diaspora and representations of exile in 20th century literature, translation theory and practice.
+A former translator and interpreter, she is equally passionate about French linguistics.
 As a Romanian teaching French in an English-speaking country, her life revolves around the study and practice of languages.

-Professor Romaniuc serves as the French Program Coordinator and Undergraduate Academic Advisor.
-Since joining the Department of Modern and Classical Languages in 2015, she has taught courses both at the graduate and undergraduate level on French Language, Literature, and Culture, Translation, Reading and Writing, French for the Professions.
+Professor Romaniuc serves as the French Program Coordinator.
+Since joining the Department of Modern and Classical Languages in 2015, she has taught courses both at the graduate and undergraduate level on French language, literature, and culture, translation, reading and writing, French for the professions.
 She is engaged in curriculum development and in promoting language teaching and learning in a digital world.

 FREN 309 Reading and Writing Skills Development